Trenching and Excavation Cave-Ins

 Are Third Party Claims Like L&I Claims?

 - Claim Remedies are also different.
-You can recover more benefits with a third party claim then an L&I claim.
+You can recover more benefits with a third party claim then with an L&I claim.
+If you have both L&I and Third Party Claims, it is advantageous to recover under both claims

 Who are these third-parties?

-Third-parties are persons or companies that caused your injuries.
+Third-parties are persons or companies that caused your injury on the job.
 If they are not your employer and are not your co-worker, then they are a third party.
-If they are a manufacturer or a product that has caused you injury, they are a third party.
+Third parties also include manufacturers or products that caused you injury.

 What is a third party claim worth?